CBSE Board Exam 2026– Study Guide for Class 10 & Class 12

 1. Understand the Syllabus and Exam Pattern

-Start by thoroughly reviewing the CBSE Class 12 syllabus and exam pattern for all subjects.
+Start by thoroughly reviewing the CBSE Class 12 syllabus and exam pattern for all subjects as part of a Grade 12 exam-focused curriculum.
 Identify high-weightage chapters, question types, and marks distribution.

 Note the sections with internal assessments, projects, or practicals.
 Understanding the pattern allows you to prioritize topics, plan study hours, and avoid spending time on less critical areas, making your preparation focused and structured.